Efficient semi-analytic modelling of Pop III star formation from Cosmic Dawn to Reionization: Population effects

 \subsection{Star formation efficiencies}

-Figure~\ref{fig:sfe_evolution} shows the integrated star formation efficiency (SFE$=m_\star^{\rm (i)}/m_h$) over time computed from the fiducial model.
+The upper row of Figure~\ref{fig:sfe_evolution} shows the \textit{integrated} star formation efficiency (SFE$=m_\star^{\rm (i)}/m_h$) over time computed from the fiducial model.
 From this we see many of the same trends as have been discussed in the preceding sections.
 Namely, at early times, pristine star formation is most prominent in halos close to the molecular cooling threshold, while enriched star formation occurs only in more massive halos that have already undergone earlier star formation episodes.
 Between $z=25$ and $15$, however, enriched star formation takes over as the dominant star formation mode in most halos, a trend which continues to the latest times.
 In fact, we see a dip in the pristine SFE at around $m_h\sim 10^9 M_\odot$, reflecting the effect of local enrichment of the IGM on efficiently enriching inflows in such halos.
-At this point, reionization feedback has aready begun to suppress star formation in the lowest mass halos, and star formation does not proceed in halos below $\sim {\rm few}\times 10^7M_\odot$.
+At this point, reionization feedback has already begun to suppress star formation in the lowest mass halos, and stellar mass buildup does not proceed in halos below $\sim {\rm few}\times 10^6M_\odot$.
 By $z\lesssim 10$, star formation is quenched in halos below $\sim 10^9 M_\odot$ and the efficiency of local enrichment of the IGM determines the level of pristine star formation that can persist.
-Indeed, as is seen in the simulations of \cite{mead_aeos_2025} and \cite{venditti_needle_2023}, only the most massive halos are able to retain their metals.
-When coupled with inefficient mixing in the CGM, this limits pristine star formation to only occurring in such systems.
-These limits suggest that Pop III SFEs on the order of ${\rm a\ few}\times 10^{-3}$ and stellar mass ratios of roughly 10\% are typical in the most massive halos.
-If such stars forming out of pristine gas in atomic cooling halos are born with a top-heavy IMF, then in principle we would expect to see signatures of these stars in deep spectra of these luminous galaxies, though exploring the strength of these signatures is beyond the scope of this work.
+Indeed, as is seen in the simulations of \cite{mead_aeos_2025}, only the most massive halos are able to retain their metals.
+When coupled with inefficient mixing in the CGM, this limits pristine star formation to only occurring in such systems \citep{venditti_needle_2023}.
+These limits suggest that Pop III integrated SFEs on the order of ${\rm a\ few}\times 10^{-3}$ and stellar mass ratios of roughly 10\% are typical in the most massive halos.
+The integrated SFE provides a good proxy for identifying systems wherein tracers of Pop III remnants, such as unique chemical abundance patterns associated with their SNe, might be found.
+For example, our results demonstrate that low mass halos ($m_h\lesssim 10^{9} M_\odot$) that persist in neutral regions to the end of reionization could host Pop III relics with stellar mass ratios of $1-10\%$, reinforcing the idea that such systems, some of which may appear as damped Ly$\alpha$ absorbers are promising sites for detecting the imprints of Pop III star formation.